potatoenergy/potatoenergy.site/content/blog/gpt/gpt-gpt4free.en.md

 # Requirements

-### Installing Python with PATH environment variable integration on a Windows system, follow these steps:
+### Installing Python with PATH environment variable integration on a Windows system, follow these steps

 1. Go to the official Python website - [Python.org](https://www.python.org), and download the Windows installer appropriate for your system (32-bit or 64-bit).